Guide for Organizational Representative Payees

 However, there are some exceptions...

-If we determine a legally competent adult is unable to manage or direct the management of his or her own benefits, we appoint a representative payee.
+If we determine a legally competent adult is unable to manage or direct the management of their own benefits, we appoint a representative payee.

 When selecting a payee, we usually first consider the beneficiary’s family and friends.
 For some beneficiaries, however, the traditional networks of support do not exist and for these we rely on state, local, or other community sources to fill the need.